KarthiKK20/saas-analytics-pipeline/README.md

 ---

 ## Architecture

-# SaaS Analytics End-to-End Data Pipeline 🚀

-## Overview
-This project is an end-to-end **SaaS Analytics Data Pipeline** built using a **Medallion Architecture (Bronze → Silver → Gold)**.
-It ingests raw SaaS data, performs transformations and data quality checks, produces BI-ready aggregates, and delivers insights via dashboards and EDA.

-The pipeline is fully automated and scheduled for daily execution.

----

-## Architecture

-# SaaS Analytics End-to-End Data Pipeline 🚀

-## Overview
-This project is an end-to-end **SaaS Analytics Data Pipeline** built using a **Medallion Architecture (Bronze → Silver → Gold)**.
-It ingests raw SaaS data, performs transformations and data quality checks, produces BI-ready aggregates, and delivers insights via dashboards and EDA.

-The pipeline is fully automated and scheduled for daily execution.

----

-## Architecture
 Raw CSVs --> Bronze layer(Raw Ingestion) --> Silver Layer(Cleaning, Validation, Enrichment) --> Gold Layer(Business Aggregates) --> EDA + Dashboard